MC-LARC/MC-LARC.github.io/md_files/8eb1be9a.md

     <h2>MC-LARC options</h2>

     <ul>
-        <li>To make the output, you have to... turn the input grid upside down, then utilize an opposing scheme to fill in the whole black background.</li>
+        <li>To make the output, you have to...change the input grid, then copy the exact same pattern to fill in the whole black background.</li>
         <p></p>

-        <li>To make the output, you have to... change the color of the input grid, then design a different pattern to fill in the whole black background.</li>
+        <li>To make the output, you have to...duplicate the input grid, then paste the exact same pattern to fill in the whole black background.</li>
         <p></p>

-        <li>To make the output, you have to... delete the input grid, then remove everything to fill in the whole black background.</li>
+        <li>To make the output, you have to...copy the input grid, then copy the exact same pattern to fill in the whole black background.</li>
         <p></p>

-        <li>To make the output, you have to... copy the input grid, then copy the exact same pattern to fill in the whole black background.</li>
+        <li>To make the output, you have to...copy the input grid, then copy the different pattern to fill in the whole black background.</li>
         <p></p>

-        <li>To make the output, you have to... ignore the input grid, then randomly distribute objects to fill in the whole black background.</li>
+        <li>To make the output, you have to...copy the input grid, then copy the exact same pattern to fill in only a quarter of the black background.</li>
     </ul>
 </div>